Heroku Ruby Support

 Rake task defined, and don’t have a public/assets/manifest-*.json

 file.
-This will compile all assets and put them in your public directory.
-If the rake detection or the asset compilation task fails, the deploy will fail as well.
-For more information refer to Rails Asset Pipeline on Heroku.
+This task compiles all assets and puts them in your public directory.
+If the rake detection or the asset compilation task fails, the deploy fails as well.
+For more information, refer to Rails Asset Pipeline on Heroku.

 was required to enable logging and static file service.
-New applications will now work out of the box.
-If you are upgrading an application see Rails 5 getting started guide.
+New applications now work out of the box.
+If you’re upgrading an application see Getting Started on Heroku with Rails 5.x.

 Same as Rails 5.x applications